 And yes, yes you can decrease the sugar content if you want.
 I have seen it as low as 2 cups.
 Start with two and then taste test along the way to determine your ideal flavor and texture.

 Here is a PRO-TIP from a high-end Bakery owner:

 If you want your buttercream even smoother, put it into the food processor!
 Right after you have followed the recipe directions above (using a stand-mixer) put the frosting into the food processor and process on low speed for about 5 minutes.
 It creates a SILK like texture that is perfection!

-Not only is this American Buttercream one of the best tasting I have ever had, but it is PERFECT for piping!!
+Not only is this whipped buttercream one of the best tasting I have ever had, but it is PERFECT for piping!!

 I tinted this frosting turquoise for a fun piping experiment: